tgharold/DotNetCore-ConfigurationOptionsValidationExamples/README.md

 Uses the `IValidateOptions` interface on C# validation classes.
 See the `DatabaseOptionsValidator` class for an example validator.
 This was a really easy to implement approach.

 What we found in practice is that doing validation like this is tedious and error-prone, but powerful.
 Using DataAnnotation validation worked out better for us.

-Note: Example 3A uses Autofac.
-Because I'm not doing anything complicated in the project, it looks just like the standard DI implementation.

 ### Pros/Cons